CrockettLab/outrage_classifier/README.md

 > Developed by members of the Crockett Lab at Yale University, `DOC` is a Python package that allows researchers to predict the probability that text input contains moral outrage.

-> The code and materials in this repository are adapted from "[Social reinforcement of moral outrage in online social networks](www.google.com)", to be published in *Science Advances* in 2021.
+> The code and materials in this repository are adapted from "[Social reinforcement of moral outrage in online social networks](www.google.com)"(2021).

 [![made-with-python][made-with-python]](https://www.python.org/)
 [![Outrageclf version][outrage-image]](www.google.com)